 - The O flag is meaningless if the M flag is set, as the O flag is basically a subset of the M flag (broken OS stack might require both though);

-- When it comes to DNS server assignment, there are OS-es that only support DHCPv6 (e.g., Windows), and there are some that only support the RDNSS Option (e.g., Mac OS X 10.6.x).
-Therefore, for maximum host compatibility, I recommend using both simultaneously (but there are very few switches/routers supporting RDNSS).
+- When it comes to DNS server assignment, there are OS-es that only support DHCPv6 (for example, many Windows versions), and there are some that only support the RDNSS Option (for example, Mac OS X 10.6.x).
+Therefore, for maximum host compatibility, I recommend using both simultaneously (assuming your switch/router supports RDNSS).

 - A prefix information option with both A and L flags unset is meaningless and might as well be removed.